lindentree/mastermind/README.md

-This is an implementation of the code game Mastermind with a command-line interface, built in Node.
+This is an implementation of the code game Mastermind with a command-line interface, built in Node.js.

 # Setup

 This project requires Node.js to run. (https://nodejs.org/en/download/).

-Steps:
+Steps to run:

 1. `git clone` this repo
 2. `cd` into the directory